How to Get Rid of Crabgrass: A Step-by-Step Guide

 Crabgrass weed killer

-The best weapon in your quest to learn how to kill crabgrass is pre-emergence herbicide (also called crabgrass preventer).
+The best weapon in your quest to learn how to get rid of crabgrass is pre-emergence herbicide (also called crabgrass preventer).
 Apply it in the spring before the crabgrass seeds sprout.
 The granular herbicide works by creating a chemical barrier at the surface of the soil.
 As the seeds germinate, they take in the herbicide and die.

 If you have a particularly bad crabgrass problem, one application per season may not be enough.
 Chances are the crabgrass will germinate and spring up later in the summer.
 Pre-emergence herbicides have a lifespan of about 50 days after application (check the label; product lifespans vary).
 Once the chemical barrier breaks down, dormant crabgrass seeds, which can remain viable for years, may germinate into seedlings.
 Even if you successfully rid your property of crabgrass, if your yard butts up against property that has a thriving crabgrass crop, you can bet thousands of seeds will blow onto your lawn, just when your herbicide is calling it quits.